-- This book presents a development of multidimensional discrete-domain signal processing that does not depend on arbitrarily chosen entities, particularly bases for lattices. - This approach preserves the geometric characteristics of signals and Fourier transforms. - In conventional presentations, a discrete-domain signal is defined on $\mathbb{Z}^D,$
+- The book presents discrete-domain signal processing on lattices, with rectangular sampling structures as a special case. - This book presents a development of multidimensional discrete-domain signal processing that does not depend on arbitrarily chosen entities, particularly bases for lattices. - In conventional presentations, a discrete-domain signal is defined on $\mathbb{Z}^D,$